KinshukK15/python-projects/README.md

 # python-projects
 This repo contains some serious coding.
-Please enter on your risk.
+Please enter on your own risk.